zubinchopra/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 Using a browser as a host (deprecated):
 `npm run test-dev` opens index.html in your regular browser.

-you will note that these last two (`test` and `test-ci`) are configured to run in Edge and Chrome.
+Note that the karma.conf.js is configured to run your tests in both in Edge and Chrome.
 You may also pick and choose additional browsers via the launcher plugins [documented here](https://karma-runner.github.io/2.0/config/browsers.html).

+<a name="unit-test-framework-preview-creating-a-project-from-scratch-with-visual-studio-code-test-results"></a>
+### Test Results

+In dev scenarios the test results from running your tests via karmajs are available in the console output.
+In addition to the console output reporters have been added to `karma.conf.js` to provide formats that are useful to CI scenarios.

-<a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-test-output-for-ci"></a>
+<a name="unit-test-framework-preview-creating-a-project-from-scratch-with-visual-studio-code-test-results-test-output-for-ci"></a>
-### Test Output for CI
+#### Test Output for CI

 By Default the project template/steps above will generate a project configured to produce JUNIT and TRX output.
 This should be useful for most CI environments.
 The content will be output under ./TestResults/**/*.xml|trx.
 To configure the output paths update karma.conf.js.
 For more plugins for outputing in a format your CI environment supports see [karmajs official docs](https://karma-runner.github.io/2.0/index.html).

+Note:
-Note: generated via `npm run test` or `npm run test-ci`
+* TRX and JUNIT output are generated when running `npm run test` or `npm run test-ci` via karmajs and its karma.conf.js.
+* drop the TRX or JUNIT reporter that is not needed for your CI environment.

-<a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-code-coverage"></a>
+<a name="unit-test-framework-preview-creating-a-project-from-scratch-with-visual-studio-code-test-results-code-coverage"></a>
-### Code Coverage
+#### Code Coverage

 By Default the project template/steps above will generate a project configured that also produces code coverage using karma-coverage.
 The content will be output under ./TestResults/Coverage/**/index.html

+Note:
-Note: generated via `npm run test` or `npm run test-ci`
+* coverage results are generated when running  `npm run test` or `npm run test-ci` via karmajs its karma.conf.js.

 <a name="faq"></a>
 # FAQ